KatieCoard/katiecoard.github.io/pages/services.md

 subheadline: ""
 permalink: "/services/"
 header:
-   image_fullwidth: "lonelytree.jpg"
+   image_fullwidth: "treesunlight.jpg"
 comments: false
 ---

 <blockquote>"If Rotary is to realize it's proper destiny, it must be evolutionary at all times, revolutionary on occasions" - Paul Harris</blockquote>
 Rotary is struggling to keep up with the changing needs of different generations.
 We live in an online, fast paced, changeable world.
 Your club has to produce meaningful online content to stand a chance to compete.
 I can help use the skills I have developed in my work as an online content manager and my experience with Rotary to provide necessary and useful services to any Rotary club.
+I want to train Rotarians all over the world to learn these essential skills to better their clubs and Rotary as a whole.
 There are plently of future Rotarians out there, they just don't know it yet.

 <hr size="1px" color="#92927f" width="630" align="right">